IFTTT/ConnectSDK-iOS/Location.md

 # Location
-The IFTTT Connect SDK supports native geo-fencing for connections using the IFTTT Location service.
-The geo-fence functionality is done using CoreLocation's region monitoring API.
+The IFTTT Connect SDK supports native geofencing for connections using the IFTTT Location service.
+The geofence functionality is done using CoreLocation's region monitoring API.
 The documentation for this API is located [here](https://developer.apple.com/documentation/corelocation/monitoring_the_user_s_proximity_to_geographic_regions).

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->
 - [Dependencies](#dependencies)